 Overview and key terms

-The Māori Land Court (Te Kōti Whenua Māori) and the Māori Appellate Court (Te Kōti Pīra Māori) have jurisdiction to deal with kaupapa Māori matters in Aotearoa New Zealand, including the status, ownership, management and use of Māori land.
+The Māori Land Court (Te Kooti Whenua Māori) and the Māori Appellate Court (Te Kooti Pīra Māori) have jurisdiction to deal with Māori land matters in Aotearoa New Zealand, including the status, ownership, management and use of Māori land.
 They also have jurisdiction over Māori fisheries claims.
 This chapter is a helpful starting point for anyone dealing with kaupapa Māori legal issues.

 How Māori land law is different from other land law

 Although it’s subject to many of the same laws as other land in Aotearoa, Māori land is also different in some key ways.
-Under Te Ture Whenua Māori Act 1993 (the Māori Land Act), there are significant restrictions on transferring ownership of the land, whether on the death of an owner or through the selling or gifting of the land.
-The Act favours ownership of Māori land being retained among the owners’ whānau, hapū and descendants.
+Under Te Ture Whenua Māori Act 1993 (the Māori Land Act), there are significant restrictions on transferring ownership of the land, whether by succession on the death of an owner or through the selling or gifting of the land.
+The Act favours ownership of Māori land staying with the owners’ whānau, hapū and descendants.